pyta-uoft/pyta/docs/checkers/index.md

 See also: [PEP 8 -- Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/)

-By default, all styling guidelines checked by "pycodestyle" are reported.
+By default, all styling guidelines checked by `pycodestyle` are reported.
 To ignore a specific check, use the `pycodestyle-ignore` option.
 This takes in a list of error codes from [pycodestyle error codes](https://pycodestyle.pycqa.org/en/latest/intro.html#error-codes) to ignore.
 For example, use the following configuration to ignore E302 (expected 2 blank lines, found 0), and E305 (expected 2 blank lines after end of function or class):